wehrend/wehrend.github.io/themes/hugo-book/README.md

   # (Optional, default true) Enables comments template on pages
   # By default partials/docs/comments.html includes Disqus template
   # See https://gohugo.io/content-management/comments/#configure-disqus
-  # Can be overwritten by same param in page frontmatter
+  # Can be overwritten by same param in sitemap frontmatter
   BookComments = true

   # /!\ This is an experimental feature, might be removed or changed at any time
   # (Optional, experimental, default false) Enables portable links and link checks in markdown pages.
   # Portable links meant to work with text editors and let you write markdown without {{< relref >}} shortcode
-  # Theme will print warning if page referenced in markdown does not exists.
+  # Theme will print warning if sitemap referenced in markdown does not exists.
   BookPortableLinks = true

   # /!\ This is an experimental feature, might be removed or changed at any time